uira/UniversidadeHacker/Projetos/Xemele/xemele-1.0.rfc.md

-Metadata Ecosystem, therefore exetensible, it introduces the Xemelê Language Exchanging Protocol, as a really new IO concept, that introduces a social, contextual and emergent engine of data processing, whats enable the options the elegible our own set or collection of algorithmns.
+Metadata Ecosystem, therefore exetensible, it introduces the Xemelê Language Exchanging Protocol, as a really new IO concept, that introduces a social, contextual and emergent engine of data processing, whats enable the options to elegible our own set or collection of algorithmns.

 If the Internet are Facebook, the XEMELÊ PROTOCOL will be the Graph API,